Talk: Nasu Kinoko X Urobuchi Gen

 Uro: Yeah.
 That's my all-time record.
 Like I said, though, I had the structure ready.

-Nasu: Ahh, that makes me feel better.
-(Laughs) I thought you had created all that from nothing.
+Nasu: Ahh, that makes me feel better. (laughs) I thought you had created all that from nothing.

-Uro: There's no way I could do that!
-(Laughs)
+Uro: There's no way I could do that! (laughs)

 Q: So you had wanted to write Kikokugai for a long time?

 Uro: Yes.
 It wasn't very sellable at the time, though.
-I'm surprised they let me.
-(Laughs)
+I'm surprised they let me. (laughs)

 Nasu: If you put choices in a revenge tale, the revenge cycle crumbles.
 Is that why you didn't put choices in?

-Uro: If there was some choice like "Revenge is bad, I guess I won't do it after all," then it'd become a completely different story.
-(Laughs)
+Uro: If there was some choice like "Revenge is bad, I guess I won't do it after all," then it'd become a completely different story. (laughs)

 Nasu: I'm sort of jealous/fascinated by how much damage Kikokugai did to me.
-Experiencing it was...(deep sigh) (Laughs) Did you create the written parts of Vjedogonia and Phantom specifically for the games?
+Experiencing it was...(deep sigh) (laughs) Did you create the written parts of Vjedogonia and Phantom specifically for the games?

 Uro: With Vjedogonia, yes.